 Demystifying the choices and options when selecting component parts in a desktop PC build.
 The range of options may be confusing, but this guide will clear up all you need to know about CPU, motherboard, GPU, and RAM choices.

-This post is several years old and as such, some of the specifications / speeds have changed since writing.
+This post is several years old, and as such, some of the specifications/speeds have changed since writing.
 However, the information and recommendations are still perfectly valid.
-You may find components of higher specifications than mentioned in this article, if so get the highest specification you can.
+You may find components with higher specifications than those mentioned in this article; if so, get the highest specifications available to you.

-Building a PC is not something that is complex nor should it be confusing.
-There are only three key questions you need to ask and the answers will determine the types of components chosen.
+Building a PC is not complex, nor should it be confusing.
+You need to ask only three key questions, and the answers will determine the types of components chosen.

 - What are you going to use this new computer for?
 Gaming, Media (viewing or production), Browsing the Web / Office work?